Transitions in Mid-Career

 If you are in mid-career and you would like to request a Career Consultation session with Carl Wellenstein, here are three commonly requested areas that might relate to what you want:

 Career Coaching Inquiry

 Career Overview Assessment

 If you want recommendations and advice that can enhance your job search or help you clarify and pursue your career options, this 90-minute telephone or Skype session with Carl Wellenstein might give you the information you need to get started on your own.
-Prior to a conversation with Carl, you would need to send him a draft resume/CV/bio.
-After he reviews your information, he will ask you some questions that you will need to answer before scheduling your Career Overview Assessment.
-There is a small fee for the Career Overview Assessment session.
+Each session is by telephone, Skype, or in-person (Southern California) and requires you to submit certain information before the session.
+There is a fee for this session.